 - Arch the chest backward against the backrest.

 Head turns can restore range of motion, but they may feel difficult at first.
 To do a head turn:

 - Sit or stand in a neutral position, then turn the face to one side to look over the shoulder.

 - Return the head to its neutral position.

 - Turn it again, this time to the other side.

 - Repeat 10 times.

-The median nerve runs from the shoulder down to the end of the forearm.
+The median nerve runs from the shoulder down to the hand.
 To relieve pain and numbness, a person can try doing a median nerve slider:

 - Begin in a neutral sitting position.